Access can be used as a measure of how easy or difficult it is to participate in a particular type of gambling.

 Community benefit statements (CBS)

 This report verifies whether the community benefit provided by a club is equal to at least 8.33 per cent of its net gaming machine revenue, as required by law.
-Clubs must submit a community benefit statement to the VCGLR for each financial year.
+Clubs must submit a community benefit statement to the VGCCC for each financial year.

 A term that indicates a person has a number of problems that occur together, and may be related.
 For example, problem gamblers often experience other issues such as depression, anxiety, drug dependence or relationship problems.